VIU Campus

 Additional Considerations when writing learning outcomes

 • Create a balanced set of learning outcomes.
-Too broad a learning outcome will be difficult to assess, while an extensive list of detailed learning outcomes will limit flexibility and adaptability of the curriculum.
+Too broad a learning outcome may sound vague and will be difficult to assess.
+At the same time avoid an extensive list of detailed learning outcomes will limit flexibility and adaptability of the curriculum--such a list can overwhelm students or convince them that the course is about little inconsequential actions rather than important skills and knowledge.
+Learning outcomes should aspirational: students should be able to see what significant things they will be able do as a result of the course.

 • Be concise and clearly state the intended learning outcomes.
-Make it friendly for students, faculty and others.
-Have a colleague or a member of the CIEL team review your outcomes and provide feedback.
+The best outcomes are simple and point directly at the important skills students should attain in your course.
+Make them 'reader-friendly' for students, faculty and others.
+To see whether you have achieved clarity. have a colleague or a member of the CIEL team review your outcomes and provide feedback.

-• The learning outcomes have to be realistic, authentic and attainable within the time period of the course or program.
+• Create realistic, authentic and attainable learning outcomes--students should realistically be able to develop the skills to do these things within the time period of the course or program.

 Learning Outcome Examples